DMDL Reference

 FULL_LOGNoMust read all data for soft-delete detection

-IDFR pipelines always apply batch filtering regardless of strategy — they skip previously registered identifiers.
+IDFR pipelines always apply batch filtering regardless of strategy; they skip previously registered identifiers.

-Important: When setting batch_expression at workflow level, ensure the column exists on all source tables — including those used by multi-IDFR entities.
+Important: When setting batch_expression at workflow level, ensure the column exists on all source tables, including those used by multi-IDFR entities.
 If a source table lacks the column, the pipeline will fail with a SQL error.
 Use per-table batch_expression overrides when different tables have different timestamp columns, or omit the workflow-level setting and only configure it per-table.

 Automatic Batch Tracking

-4. Manual override - Use --batch-start and --batch-end flags for custom ranges
+--batch-start and --batch-end flags

-# Automatic: continues from last successful batch
+# Routine: continues from last successful batch

 daana-cli execute